citrix/workspace-linux-oem-guide/docs/customize.md

 #### Apply custom properties to GStreamer elements for H.264 webcam support

 In some configurations, you might need to apply custom properties to elements in the
 GStreamer pipeline.
-In these cases, Receiver tries to load a GStreamer preset called `Profile Citrix HDXH264WebCam` from .prs files that are stored in `$ICAROOT/config/gstpresets` (for GStreamer 0.10.36 or later) or in the default GStreamer location (for earlier versions).
+In these cases, Workspace app tries to load a GStreamer preset called `Profile Citrix HDXH264WebCam` from .prs files that are stored in `$ICAROOT/config/gstpresets` (for GStreamer 0.10.36 or later) or in the default GStreamer location (for earlier versions).

 For details of the .prs files' format, refer to your GStreamer documentation.

 #### Webcams with native H.264 support

-Because of the high bandwidth that is generated with the default settings on some webcams, native H.264 is turned off by default in Citrix Receiver.
+Because of the high bandwidth that is generated with the default settings on some webcams, native H.264 is turned off by default in Citrix Workspace app.
 To enable support, configure the following setting in wfclient.ini:

 ```
 HDXH264EnableNative=True